XeniaSandhu/PROJECT33/README.md

-# PROJECT33
+# Plinko-with-score
-plinko with scores
+Here I have created the plinko game with score in it.{project (WhitehatJR) C33}